 4. Black Pumpkin

-Uses: This black vegetable is perfect to use as substitutes for your regular pumpkin in classic recipes such as pumpkin soup, pumpkin pie, roasted pumpkin, or even pumpkin risotto!
+Uses: Use them as perfect substitutes for regular pumpkin in classic recipes like pumpkin soup, pie, roasted pumpkin, or even risotto!

 5. Black Potatoes

-Fun fact(s): Some common varieties of black potatoes are the Shetland black potatoes, purple Peruvian, purple majesty, all blue, and Vitelotte potatoes.
-I am also fortunate since here in the Netherlands, purple potatoes are often sold in the winter months.
+I’m lucky that here in the Netherlands, purple potatoes are often sold in the winter months!
 Finding one when you go to the supermarkets made up for the cloudy, grey, and often rainy winter I would say!

 Uses: Depending on the texture of your black potatoes, the most suitable uses would vary too.
-If it’s more crumble and creamy, it would be great for recipes such as mashed potatoes.
-But if it’s a firmer variety, it would be great for roasting as a side dish, or in homemade chips!
+If they’re crumbly and creamy, go for mashed potatoes.
+If they’re firmer, they’re great for roasting or homemade chips (maybe even make some adobo fries)!

 6. Black Truffle

-Fun fact(s): Black truffles grow underground.
-And since they grow underground, you need trained dogs or pigs to guide you to find the truffles, after which you have to carefully dig them out of the ground.
-No wonder they are so expensive!
+Fun fact(s): These grow underground, and since they’re hidden, you need trained dogs or pigs to find them!
+Then you have to carefully dig them out.
+No wonder they’re so expensive!

 Taste and Texture: Black truffle tastes earthy, woody, and umami with a chocolatey tone.
 It has a deep rich flavor which makes it unsurprising that it is so well-loved all over the world.